Glynnis Fawkes: Personal life

 Glynnis Fawkes was born in 1969 to Tom Fawkes and Judith Poxson Fawkes.
 She was raised in Oregon along with her sister Elizabeth Fawkes.
-Her father was a painter and taught at Pacific NorthWest College, where she would later attend.
+Her father was a painter and taught at Pacific NorthWest College of Art, where she would later attend.
 Her mother was a weaver and textile artist; her relationship with her mother and her progressing Alzheimer’s disease was the primary subject of her graphic memoir Persephone's Garden.
-She has two children, daughter Helen, and son Sylvan.
+She has two children, daughter Helen and son Sylvan.

 Education

 Glynnis Fawkes received her bachelors of art from the University of Oregon and her bachelors of fine art from Pacific NorthWest College of Art in painting.
 She has extensively studied classical languages such as Russian, Greek and Italian, as well as received a degree in Arts and Letters.
 She went on to receive her masters of fine art from the School of the Museum of Fine Arts and Tufts University in painting.
-She received the Fulbright Fellowship in 1998 on which she went to Cyprus where she started her career in archeology.
+She received the Fulbright Fellowship in 1998 on which she went to Cyprus, where she started her career in archeology.
 While on the Fulbright Fellowship she produced her first two books, Cartoons of Cyprus, a collection of paintings, and Archaeology Lives in Cyprus.